About Bi-County Services

 Community Integration Program:

 The focus in this program is on introducing and integrating the clients into society.
-Trips to the library, animal shelters, swimming pool, civic center, concerts, parades, art museums, zoo, botanical gardens, circus, sporting events, shopping, volunteering, employment by local businesses, summer camps, local state park, garage sales, river pathway walks, 4-H activities, offers a richer and more inclusive life.
-The consumers also provide community service through their volunteer work and chorus groups performing at local medical facilities.
+Trips to the library, animal shelters, swimming pool, civic center, concerts, parades, art museums, zoo, botanical gardens, sporting events, shopping, volunteering, employment by local businesses, summer camps, local state park, garage sales, river pathway walks, 4-H activities, offers a richer and more inclusive life.
+The consumers also provide community service through their volunteer work.

 The BCS Fitness Center was started in the May of 2014.
 The center’s coordinator holds a Bachelor of Science Degree in Exercise Science from Ball State University, with a double minor in Adapted Physical Activity and Sports Medicine.
-She has built a program that addresses specific individual needs through scheduled fitness center classes provided daily.
+She has built a program that addresses specific individual needs through scheduled fitness center classes.

 The Bi-County Services, Inc. (BCS) annual budget is created by the Controller and reviewed by the President.
 The Board of Directors discuss, modify (if needed) and approve the proposed budget at the June Board meeting.
 The approved budget is disseminated to the BCS Board Directors, BCS management and local government officials.
 The budget is used as a guide for BCS financial decisions but does not prevent taking action that is required to properly manage our business or provide required services for the people we serve.